jameshughes89/cs101/site/topics/sorting/sorting.rst

         * It cannot come *before* anything in the sorted collection since we know it must be greater than (or equal to) all elements in the sorted collection

+.. admonition:: Activity
+    :class: activity

+    Perform a selection sort, with pencil and paper, on the list ``[3,7,4,1,5,2]``.
+Keep track of both the unsorted list and sorted list at each step of the algorithm.